 Some people make distinctions between ‘natural’ sugars such as those found in fruit and raw maple syrup and ‘processed’ sugars such as table sugar and high-fructose corn syrup.
 (And often these people will say the natural sugars are ‘okay’ but the processed sugars are evil).

-All forms of carbohydrate we eat are either metabolised into glucose or are left undigested, serving as dietary fiber.
+All forms of carbohydrate we eat are either metabolised into glucose or are left undigested, serving as dietary fibre.
 Our body can’t distinguish between the natural sugar found in fruit, honey or milk, and the processed sugar found in a Snickers bar.
 They’re all digested in the same way: they’re broken down into monosaccharides, which are then turned into glucose, which is then shipped off to the brain, muscles, and organs for use.

 Many studies have compared groups eating a diet with the same macronutrient composition (same ratio of protein, fats and carbs) with only differing carb sources.
 The groups eating lots of sugar lost the equivalent body fat without losing more muscle mass as opposed to the groups consuming little or no sugar.
 In studies where complex carbs like whole-wheat bread were replaced with sugar but the total caloric intake was kept constant, no body composition changes took place.
 So as long as you track your macros, having sugar in your diet is in itself not bad for your physique.
 And it gets even better.

 So sugar is merely misconceived, ‘it can’ rather than ‘it does’.
 For example, sugar scores very low on the satiety index as it doesn’t fill you up relative to how much energy you consume.
-So if you add sugar to a meal or have a high sugar meal, you’re likely to clean the plate and be wanting more.
+So, if you add sugar to a meal or have a high sugar meal, you’re likely to clean the plate and be wanting more.
 Sweetness is tastier, and during consumption oblivion to the calories is common as your stomach doesn’t feel full, disproportionate to the energy consumed.
 Adding sugar to your meals (this is fine if factored into your daily consumption) may increase your energy intake, since your body follows the laws of physics, specifically the laws of thermodynamics, what happens to your weight depends on your body’s energy balance.
-You gain weight in an energy surplus, because energy will be stored.
-You lose weight in an energy deficit, because your body will have to oxidize AKA burn bodily tissue to get enough energy.
+You gain weight in an energy surplus because energy will be stored.
+You lose weight in an energy deficit, because your body will have to oxidise AKA burn body tissue to get enough energy.
 What causes weight gain is feeding your body more energy than it needs every day, regardless of what foods are providing the excess energy.

 So in summary, why are carbs good?